If My Favorite Pop Idol Made It to the Budokan, I Would Die: Manga

-Volume list
+Volumes

 Anime

 An anime adaptation was announced in the July issue of Monthly Comic Ryū magazine on May 18, 2018.
 The series was animated by Eight Bit and directed by Yusuke Yamamoto, with Deko Akao handling the series' composition, Tomoyuki Shitaya and Masaru Yonezawa designing the characters, and Moe Hyūga composing the music.
 It aired from January 10 to March 27, 2020 on TBS and BS-TBS.
-The opening theme song "Clover wish" is by idol group ChamJam, while the ending theme song is a cover of Aya Matsuura's "Momoiro Kataomoi" by Fairouz Ai as Eripiyo.
+The opening theme song "Clover wish" is performed by ChamJam, while the ending theme song is a cover of Aya Matsuura's "Momoiro Kataomoi" by Eripiyo (Fairouz Ai).
 The series ran for 12 episodes.
 Funimation licensed the series for a SimulDub.

-Episode list
+Episodes

 TV drama

 In the seventh volume of the series, a live-action adaptation was announced.
 It was later revealed to be a television drama, starring Sayuri Matsumura as Eripiyo.
-The series was directed by Kentarō Ōtani, Hitomi Kitagawa and Akihiko Takaishi, based on a screenplay by Kumiko Motoyama, and the music was composed by Moe Hyūga.
-It aired on ABC and TV Asahi from October 9 to December 25, 2022.
+The series was directed by Kentarō Ōtani, Hitomi Kitagawa, and Akihiko Takaishi, based on a screenplay by Kumiko Motoyama, and the music was composed by Moe Hyūga.
+The four members of the girl group @onefive were also cast as members of ChamJam, and their song "Miraizu" was featured as the theme song.
+The drama aired on ABC TV and TV Asahi for ten episodes from October 9 to December 25, 2022.

+Film

+On January 17, 2023, it was announced that a live-action film adaptation of the manga would be released on May 12, 2023.
+All of the TV drama's main cast members reprised their roles.
+The story centers on ChamJam's concert in Tokyo and Maina's concerns about her lack of charm and ability as an idol.
+"Chance" by @onefive was used as the theme song.

+Album

+On May 10, 2023, a two-disc album titled I Live For You (きみのために生きてる, Kimi no Tame ni Ikiteru) was released by Pony Canyon.
+It features ChamJam songs from the anime on the first disc, and from the live-action drama and film on the second disc.

+Reception

+In 2017, the series was ranked eleventh in the third Next Manga Awards in the print category.